MCP Server for WinDBG Crash Analysis

 To integrate this MCP server with Visual Studio Code:

-1. Create a `.vscode/mcp.json` file in your project with the following configuration:
+1. Create a `.vscode/mcp.json` file in your workspace with the following configuration:

 ```json